 T: +63 921 387-5102 W: www.puertogalerabeachclub.com

 WHITE BEACH RESORTS & HOTELS

 Where to stay in White Beach?
-25–years ago White Beach was the movie–makers’ beach, because it was devoid of beach resorts and resort hotels.
+25 years ago White Beach was the movie–makers’ beach, because it was virgin territory, devoid of beach resorts and resort hotels.
 Today, White Beach comprises a bustling tourist community that stretches from the high–water mark way back into the adjoining coconut plantations.
 Around the headland, at the West end of White Beach, is the area known as Talipanan Big White Beach.
 Talipanan is the larger, secluded white beach of Puerto Galera.

 Apartelle de Francesca